nautechsystems/nautilus_trader/docs/concepts/architecture.md

 ### Environment contexts

+An environment context in NautilusTrader defines the type of data and trading venue you are working with.
+Understanding these contexts is crucial for effective backtesting, development, and live trading.

+Here are the available environments you can work with:

 - `Backtest` - Historical data with simulated venues
 - `Sandbox` - Real-time data with simulated venues
 - `Live` - Real-time data with live venues (paper trading or real accounts)